diku-dk/futhark-benchmarks/accelerate/mandelbrot/README.md

 Port of Accelerate's
 [mandelbrot](https://github.com/AccelerateHS/accelerate-examples/tree/master/examples/mandelbrot)
-example, along with a Python wrapper for easily turning the raw data into images.
-For example:
+example, along with a Python frontend that uses Pygame to implement a interactive visualisation.
+Just run

-    futhark-pyopencl --library mandelbrot.fut -o mandelbrot.py
+    make run

-    ./mandelbrot-run.py --width 1024 --height 768 mandelbrot.png
+for pretty pictures.
+Note that the implementation uses 32-bit floating point numbers, so it can't zoom far before it gets choppy.

 ## Runtime results on gpu01-diku-apl (GTX 780 Ti)